Siapas-Laboratory/ratBerryPi/README.md

 sudo -E env PATH=$PATH python3 raspi-blinka.py
 ```

-4. After the reboot, navigate to this directory, re-activate the conda environment and run the following to finish the installation:
+4. After the reboot, re-navigate to the project directory, re-activate the conda environment and run the following to finish the installation:

 ```
-conda install portaudio pyqt
 pip3 install .
 ```